Seaford branch line: Train services

 Train services are operated by Southern.
-Class 313s and Class 377 "Electrostars" are used on the line to transport passengers to Lewes, Brighton and London.
+Class 377 "Electrostars" are used on the line to transport passengers to Lewes and Brighton.

-The normal off peak train service on the line is two trains per hour between Brighton and Seaford calling at London Road, Moulsecoomb, Falmer, Lewes, then 1tph at Southease, Newhaven Town, then only peak hours at Newhaven Harbour then all stations on the rest of the branch line.
+The normal off peak train service on the line is two trains per hour between Brighton and Seaford calling at London Road, Moulsecoomb, Falmer, Lewes, Southease (1tph only), Newhaven Town, Newhaven Harbour (1 tph only), Bishopstone and Seaford.
+Services alternate between calling at Southease and Newhaven Harbour.

-At off peak times, connections with services towards London can be made at Lewes.
+Currently, there are no regular direct services from the branch line towards London, with passengers needing to change at Lewes in order to travel towards Gatwick Airport and London Victoria.

 Passenger volume

 Comparing the number of passengers in year beginning April 2002 to the year beginning April 2010, Southease has increased by 96%, Newhaven Town by 45%, Bishopstone by 58% and Seaford by 56%.
 Newhaven Harbour has declined by 51%.